psychemedia/finn-resources/src/salmon-of-knowledge.md

 "I have another story for you; the ox is lowing, the winter is creeping in, the summer is gone.
 High and cold the wind, low the sun, cries are about us; the sea is quarrelling.

-" The ferns are reddened and their shape is hidden ; the cry of the wild goose is heard ; the cold has caught the wings of the birds; it is the time of ice-frost, hard, unhappy."
+"The ferns are reddened and their shape is hidden; the cry of the wild goose is heard; the cold has caught the wings of the birds; it is the time of ice-frost, hard, unhappy."

 ```